DB Schenker Rail Rybnik

-DB Schenker Rail Rybnik S.A., till 2009 PCC RAIL RYBNIK S.A., formerly Przedsiębiorstwo Transportu Kolejowego i Gospodarki Kamieniem w Rybniku, PTKiGK Rybnik (Rail Transport and Stone Management Company in Rybnik), is a Polish rail company operating mainly in freight transport.
+DB Schenker Rail Rybnik S.A., till 2009 PCC RAIL RYBNIK S.A., formerly Przedsiębiorstwo Transportu Kolejowego i Gospodarki Kamieniem w Rybniku, PTKiGK Rybnik (Rail Transport and Stone Management Company in Rybnik), was a Polish rail company operating mainly in freight transport.

-The company owns 110 locomotives and 1577 freight cars.
+The company owned 110 locomotives and 1577 freight cars.
 In 2005, it transported over 52,700,000 tons of cargo.
-Locomotives are painted red and light yellow (the PTKiGK livery), but the colours are to be changed to the blue-orange PCC Rail livery.
+Locomotives were painted red and light yellow (the PTKiGK livery), but the colours were to be changed to the blue-orange PCC Rail livery.